With mortgage rates near record lows, many student loan borrowers are thinking about using a mortgage refinance to attack their student debt.

 Student loan debt is considered to be unsecured debt.
 This means that the debt is not secured to any asset or collateral owned by the borrower.
 If a student defaults on their student loans, their education cannot be taken away.

->

-> Adding extra debt to a mortgage means a higher payment.
-A larger payment is that more difficult to handle during a financial hardship.
+Adding extra debt to a mortgage means a higher payment.
+A larger payment is more difficult to handle during a financial hardship.

->

-> In other words, borrowers who add student debt to their mortgage risk losing their house because of student debt.
+In other words, borrowers who add student debt to their mortgage risk losing their house because of student debt.

 Student loan borrowers can make individualized assessments as to the danger of the student debt leading to a mortgage default.
 Still, it is something that all borrowers should carefully consider and weigh the risks.

 Traditional Student Loan Refinancing vs. a Cash-Out Mortgage